aahlenst/virtomate/README.md

 $ rye test
 ```

-To run the functional tests, run:
+To run the functional tests, activate the virtual environment with `source .venv/bin/activate` (on Unix-like operating systems) or `. .\env\Scripts\activate.ps1` on Windows.
+Then run:

 ```
 $ rye test -- --functional